boa-collaboration/boa-constrictor/README.md

 - CUDA out of memory:
   - Reduce `batch_size`, decrease `seq_len`.
 Ensure other processes aren’t using VRAM.
 - Slow throughput on GPU:
-  - Increase chunk-level parallelism and batch size, ensure fp16 is enabled, and avoid tiny chunks.
+  - Increase chunk-level parallelism and batch size, and avoid tiny chunks.

 ## References and further reading